generaxion/axio-starter/README.md

 **Protip**: You can also run just `gulp` to build all the resources or just some resources with `gulp styles` or `gulp scripts`.

 **Protip**: Want to start the watch task but not open the Browsersync?
 Start watch with quiet mode `qulp watch -q`.

+### 2.5 First 15 minutes of new site

+1. Go through the `/modules/` and remove any unneeded.
+Just throw them to trash.
+2. Save logo at `/assets/images/logo.svg`
+3. Setup base variables at `/assets/styles/utils/_variables.scss`

 ## 3. Components